MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/add-powerbi.md

         ![Apply roles](media/apply-roles-powerbi.png "Apply roles")

         - You can enter multiple roles separated by a comma (for example, `role_1,role_2`).
 For more information on defining roles in Power BI, go to [Row-level security (RLS) with Power BI](/power-bi/service-admin-rls). <br>
-        - This is only available for the access type **Embed for your customers**.
+        - This option is only available for the access type **Embed for your customers**.

     1. **Apply filter**: Allows the user to load the report with pre-filtered values.
 The user can provide a filter condition in the field.